Words & Photos by Tom Robotham

 How is anyone ever gonna come up with a book, or a painting, or a symphony, or a sculpture that can compete with a great city?
 You can’t.
 Because you look around and every street, every boulevard, is its own special art form. ~ Woody Allen, â€˜Midnight in Paris.â€™

 When I visited Paris for the first time in 1999, I was instantly smitten with the city.
 I promised myself I would return as soon as possible.
+In fact, I vowed to look at a chateau in france for weddings if I ever got the chance to marry there.
 But year after year, I came up with one excuse or another for postponing the trip.
 You know how that goesâ€”you have a dream, but you canâ€™t pursue it just now.
 Someday soon, though, when you have more money, or more time.
 The next thing you know, the years have turned into decades, and you begin to wonder whether that dream will ever become a reality.
 There are people who have always wanted to there and have often asked Where Do I Stay In Paris or What do I do there?
 I have to admit, there is a lot to see and do.

 Earlier this month, Iâ€™m happy to report, I finally made it, accompanied by Jeff Maisey, the publisher of this magazine.

 I couldnâ€™t help wondering, as I was planning my trip, whether the realities of Paris in 2017 would meet my expectations.
 So many places have changed, after all, and not for the better.
 Over the years, for example, Iâ€™ve watched the character of my beloved hometownâ€”New Yorkâ€”gradually diminish, as corporate chains have displaced one favorite haunt after another.
 I noticed the same disheartening phenomenon in London when I visited last year after a long absence.
 I still love both of those cities in spite of these changes.
 But on the long flight over the Atlantic, I hoped that what Iâ€™d once loved about Paris had endured.